bennypowers/bennypowers.dev/posts/2024-09-18-your-design-system-is-not-a-solution.md

 those needed to ship products.
 Product teams often need to move quickly to ship new features, built on top of the previous framework, and they often don't have the luxury of The Big Rewrite™️.

+## Aiming for the End User?

+Even if your organization is made of money, it's still silly and wasteful to reimplement your design system for every framework that comes along.

+Design systems that rest on platform features like custom elements, shadow DOM, import maps, and plain-old CSS can adapt to multiple projects and frameworks.
+It remains true that legacy frameworks have varying degrees of capability when it comes to integrating with platform features newer than 2019, but it's not impossible by any stretch of the imagination.